How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Introduction

-We examine unlearning methods from the recent literature, including SCRUB \cite{unbounded_MUL}, L1-sparsity aware unlearning \cite{l1_sparsity}, and Negative Gradient (NegGrad) \cite{eternal_sunshine}.
+We examine unlearning methods from the recent literature, including SCRUB \cite{unbounded_MUL}, L1-sparsity aware unlearning \cite{l1_sparsity}, Saliency Unlearning (SalUn) \cite{salun}, Random Labeling (RL) \cite{eternal_sunshine}, Negative Gradient+ (NegGrad+) \cite{unbounded_MUL}.
 As these methods were originally evaluated on DNNs at their standard width, we define here a validation-based hyperparameter-tuning procedure that makes the best out of each of the unlearning methods for the specific DNN width and unlearning goal.
-Specifically, we examine validation-based hyperparameter tuning for two different unlearning goals: \begin{enumerate} \item Privacy of unlearned data: The unlearned examples should not be identified as such w.r.t.~test data.
-Namely, the classification errors on the unlearned data and on test data (from the same classes of the unlearned examples) should be close as possible such that membership inference attack would fail. \item Bias removal: The model functionality should be changed, to predict other labels than those available in the biasing examples given to unlearn.
-Hence, the classification error on the unlearned examples should be worse as possible. \end{enumerate} We implement each of these goals while balancing them with the basic need of generalization (i.e., a good classification performance on the overall test data).
+Specifically, we examine validation-based hyperparameter tuning for two different unlearning goals: \begin{enumerate} \item \textbf{Privacy of unlearned data:} The unlearned examples should not be identified as such w.r.t.~test data.
+Namely, the classification loss values on the unlearned data and on test data (from the same classes of the unlearned examples) should be close as possible such that loss-based membership inference attack would fail. \item \textbf{Bias removal:} The model functionality should be changed, to predict other labels than those available in the biasing examples given to unlearn.
+Hence, the classification error on the unlearned examples should be worse as possible. \end{enumerate} We implement each of these goals while balancing them with the basic need of generalization (i.e., model utility in the sense of a good classification performance on the overall test data).

-Our analysis shows that \begin{enumerate} \item unlearning excels on overparameterized models; \item underparameterized models may have good unlearning privacy, if their original models already had good training data privacy; \item successful bias removal in overparameterized models requires unlearning method that uses the forget set; \item overparameterization is important for successful bias removal. \end{enumerate}
+Our analysis provides the following insights: \begin{enumerate} \item Unlearning usually excels on overparameterized models by significantly improving privacy/bias at a reasonable cost of utility degradation. \item \textbf{Overparameterization promotes unlearning with a beneficial high-gain tradeoff.} In contrast, \textbf{underparameterization restricts unlearning to low-gain tradeoffs.} \item Underparameterized models may have good unlearning privacy, if their original models already had good training data privacy.
+This allows unlearning methods to seemingly-succeed by operating a simpler tradeoff where low (or no) privacy gains are achieved in return to low utility degradation. \item Overparameterization is important for successful bias removal, which requires an unlearning method that uses the forget set. \end{enumerate}